 I used to be a total breast girl; that was the only chicken I would ever eat.
 It’s really hard to get a juicy chicken breast in the oven though, and forget about crispy.
 You can’t have it both ways.
 Unless of course we’re taking chicken thighs into consideration because then you definitely can produce crispy, juicy and tender chicken in just a few steps!

 To make these chicken thighs in the oven, I use a simple rub that I use for all kinds of chicken recipes, like my Baked Chicken Breasts and Crispy Baked Chicken Thighs.
 I use my favorite barbecue sauce that I always have on hand, Sweet Baby Ray’s.
+I really love their Hickory and Brown Sugar flavor.
 You can really use any that you like, or use a homemade sauce if you’ve got one you love.

-- Start by preheating your oven to 400 degrees F. This is the best way to ensure even cooking.
+- To start, preheat the oven to 400 degrees F. This is the best way to ensure even cooking.

 - Pat the chicken thighs dry with paper towels.
 You do not need to rinse your chicken.
 In fact, that can actually spread harmful bacteria rather than eliminate it.